SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Settings%201.JPG)

 You must supply the tyre selection and pressure setup, that is used at the beginning of the race, in the lower area of the *Race* tab, wherease the static information for the given track and race is located in the upper area.
-With the "Setups..." button you can open the [session database tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#querying-the-session-database) to look up the best match for tyre pressures from recent sessions.
+With the "Setups..." button you can open the [session database tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#managing-the-session-database) to look up the best match for tyre pressures from recent sessions.
 Beside that, you can use the "Import" button to retrieve the current tyre setup information from your simulation game.
 But which data are available for an import depends on the capabilities of the simulator game in use.
 For example, *Assetto Corsa Competizione* currently only gives access to the tyre pressures that are configured in the Pitstop MFD.
-But you may use the "Use current pressures" option in the *Assetto Corsa Competizione* "Fuel & Strategy" area to transfer your current tyre setup to the Pitstop MFD and *import+ the settings from there.
+But you may use the "Use current pressures" option in the *Assetto Corsa Competizione* "Fuel & Strategy" area to transfer your current tyre setup to the Pitstop MFD and *import* the settings from there.
 Depending on your currently mounted tyres, the values will be imported as "Dry" or "Wet" setup values.
 As a convenience shortcut, the *Import* operation can also be triggered by your hardware controller without opening the settings dialog, which might be all you need during a race preparation.
 Please consult the documentation for the ["Race Engineer" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) on how to do this.

 Note: We requested a more versatile access to setup informations from Kunos already.
 Hopefully, this will be available in a future version of *Assetto Corsa Competizione*, and the whole process will become much less cumbersome.
 But to be honest, there is even less functionality available at the moment for other simulators.